 speaker

 President

 Sure.
 Hey, Kyle, Steve, glad to answer that question.
-So first, I'd just state that we fully rolled out our integrated financial decision waterfall to all BrandSmart storage in the February timeframe.
-And the team, both on the BrandSmart leasing side with errands and the BrandSmart store team continue to find ways to improve performance both from an operations, customer experience and technology standpoint.
-But specifically regarding your question on performance, we did see growth in the portfolio as well as the attach rate of BrandSmart leasing and the retail sales on a -over-year basis at BrandSmart.
-So we continue to improve and but we're really focused on finding ways to drive efficiencies and effectiveness in the model.
+So first, I just state that we fully rolled out our integrated financial decision waterfall to all BrandSmart stores in the February timeframe.
+And the team, both on the BrandSmart leasing side with Aaron's and the BrandSmart store team continue to find ways to improve performance, both from an operations, customer experience, and technology standpoint.
+But specifically regarding your question on performance, we did see growth in the portfolio as well as the attach rate of BrandSmart leasing and the retail sales on a year-over-year basis at BrandSmart.
+So we continue to improve, but we're really focused on finding ways to drive efficiencies and effectiveness in the model.

+speaker